unreal-archive/unreal-archive-data/documents/general/mirror/document.md

 Before you begin, you will need the requirements listed above.

-To create a local mirror of the website, run the `unreal-archive` tool with the following parameters:
+To create a local mirror of the website, run the Unreal Archive `www` tool with the following parameters:

 **Linux terminal**
 ```
-$ ./unreal-archive www /local/website/path --local-images=true --content-path=/path/to/unreal-archive-data
+$ ./www www /local/website/path --local-images=true --content-path=/path/to/unreal-archive-data
 ```

 **Windows command prompt**
 ```
-\> java -jar unreal-archive-exec.jar www C:\local\website\path --local-images=true
+\> www.bat www C:\local\website\path --local-images=true
 ```

 This will generate a copy of the website, within the directory specified by